 LEGOLAND Florida promotes itself to families with children as young as two and up to 12 years of age.
 Visiting LEGOLAND Florida without a kid could be a waste of time.
 This is unless you are a true lego fan.
 And, if you are a Lego fan, there’s plenty on display for you to enjoy.
 It just won’t be the rides.
 Instead, you’ll have a fantastic collection of life-size sculptures to view, all made from Lego.
 Then there are the entire areas like cities built entirely of Lego.

 Most all the rides and other activities are designed for younger kids.
 LEGOLAND is a theme park specifically for the pre-teen crowd.

-After visiting the park, I’d’ have to say that it might be a tad too young for kids over ten.
+After visiting the park, I’d say it might be a tad too young for kids over ten.
 I say this because it’s around this time they acquire a taste of white knuckle roller coasters at the other theme parks.
 And, I can tell you convulsively that the water park is for younger kids, perhaps designed for those under ten.

 LEGOLAND Florida Celebrates 10th Anniversary

-Ten years into entertaining millions of guests from all over the world, LEGOLAND Florida Resort is commemorating ten years!
+Ten years into entertaining millions of guests worldwide, LEGOLAND Florida Resort is commemorating ten years!
 To celebrate, LEGOLAND is reopening some attractions and has some birthday events lined up!

 LEGOLAND Story Reopens